 Did you know?...
 Known as Mother Nature’s “nectar of the gods,” honey was praised for its healing powers as far back as 5,000 years ago by Egyptians.

-* ANXIETY (Beat the jitters monster): When anxiety hits (often worsened by stress; and the pandemic lockdowns aren't helping) you know it like when an earthquake strikes.
+2 ANXIETY (Beat the jitters monster): When anxiety hits (often worsened by stress) you know it like when an earthquake strikes.
 Anxiety can wreak havoc on your nervous system and up your odds of experiencing heart disease, stress eating, and other health problems.

-* ENERGY DRAIN (Beat low energy): Getting your Zen back is a good thing, but then what if your energy plummets?
+4 ENERGY DRAIN (Beat low energy): Getting your cough under control is a good thing, but then what if your energy plummets?
 Liquid gold may be the answer again.

 Why You’ll Bee Happy: Honey is a source of natural unrefined sugars and carbohydrates, which are easily absorbed by the body.
 That means, you’ll get a quick energy boost with long-lasting effects.
 Athletes include it in their daily diets.
 It was even used by runners at the Olympic Games in ancient Greece.